VascoPlancha/Hands-on-GCP-Closer-Academy/docs/content/exercises/simple_mlops/step3.md

 ## Confirm the model was uplodad

+!!! warning
+    Since the function is triggered by the `update-facts-complete`, which is activated by CF `Update Facts`, which is activated by the `ingestion-complete` topic, you'll need to re-activate the previous ingestion function.
+You can achieve this by re-adding the `titanic.csv`. file to the bucket.
+In the UI, you can upload and `Overwrite File`.

+    In the command line, you can do this with the following command:

+    `gsutil cp resources/mlops_usecase/data/titanic.csv gs://${YOURNAME}-lz/`

 To verify that the model was correctly uploaded, you can 1) Check the cloud function logs, and 2) Go to your cloud storage bucket `your_name_in_lowercase-models`.

 1.